-If you are a fan of seafood, I am sure you know the wonder, that is clam juice.
+You are here for the best clam juice substitutes, which tells me that you are a fan of seafood.
+If that is so, I am sure you know the wonder, that is clam juice.
 Agreed, it may not be a well-liked ingredient, but it is worth more than what you think.
 (After all, beauty lies in the eyes of the beholder, right?)

 Clam juice has many great culinary uses, and if used, it simply brightens your recipes in a succulent way.
 If you are out of it, you are at the mercy of suitable substitutes for it.

 You must be wondering what the best substitutes for clam juice could be.
-Some of them that you can readily choose are fish stock, chicken broth, vegetable stock, and Dashi.
+Some of the best clam juice substitutes are fish stock, chicken broth, vegetable stock, and Dashi.

 That said, it isn’t very easy to lay your hands on this not-so-favorite-but-amazing ingredient.
 Here comes the necessity of knowing the best substitutes for Clam juice so that your seafood fiesta goes unhampered.
 Read on to find out more!